The Ten Best Laptops for College Students – August 2019

 Since then, things have gotten more complicated.
 Apple rolled out a third-generation version of the keyboard in 2018 on devices like the MacBook Air, featuring a rubber membrane advertised to help keep the keys quieter.
 Leaked repair documents showed that, while the membrane did make keys quieter, it had the extra advantage of helping to keep dust out of the keyboard.
 Unfortunately, it didn’t work.
-As we were updating this article for 2019, Apple announced spec bumps to some MacBook Pros that also include a revised keyboard that includes “new materials,” something they aren’t expanding on.
+As we were updating this article for 2019, Apple announced a revised keyboard that includes “new materials,” something they aren’t expanding on.
 Time will tell if these new efforts actually fix any of the keyboard problems thousands of users have run into, but it’s safe to say we’re skeptical.

 You don’t have to let the controversy surrounding the keyboard on these laptops scare you off, but it is important to note that plenty of regular Apple users have found themselves with inactive keys for seemingly miniscule reasons.
 You’ll want to test out the keyboard in an Apple Store before you pick one up if you can.

-Finally, despite the machine being slimmed down last year, the speakers on this MacBook Pro are still some of the best you can buy on a laptop, really only bested by the 15″ MacBook Pro.
+Despite the slim chassis, the speakers on this MacBook Pro are still some of the best you can buy on a laptop, really only bested by the 15″ MacBook Pro.
 You won’t be disappointed with the sound.
 Battery life is also similar, with a rated battery life of about ten hours.
 It’s important to remember that some programs, including Chrome, may drastically reduce the battery life you see on these laptops.
 If you’re worried about getting the most from your battery, you’ll want to switch your default browser over to Safari.

 - Fantastic touchpad